BROWNFIELDS SITE-SPECIFIC ASSESSMENT

 |Division of Environmental Quality Director: Leanne Tippett Mosby||

 The Missouri Department of Natural Resources Brownfields/Voluntary Cleanup Program (BVCP) under a cooperative agreement with the U.S. Environmental Protection Agency (EPA) conducts brownfields site-specific assessments of properties for public entities such as cities, counties and quasi-governmental entities, as well as for not-for-profit organizations.
 Often, local governments acquire contaminated properties through foreclosure for back taxes, land donations or may own property they would like to sell for redevelopment purposes.
 These entities sometimes have difficulty finding adequate funding to pay for environmental assessments prior to redevelopment.
 The site-specific assessment program provides funding and technical assistance to help communities assess properties.
-Often, it is the unknown environmental condition of the property that dissuades developers.
-An assessment provides valuable information that can aid in making decisions regarding the future of the property.
+Often, it is the unknown environmental condition of the property dissuading developers.
+An assessment provides valuable information to possibly aid in making decisions regarding the future of the property.

 What are brownfields?